4 Tactical Steps To Claim and Optimize Your Warehouse Rental Space in Columbus, Ohio

 As exciting as it may be at first, you shouldn’t rush the move-in process.
 You have an excellent opportunity to create the environment and outline the workflow that your business necessitates!
 Consider hiring a professional organizer experienced in inventory and warehouse space.

 Research storage methods.
 Your warehouse is considered “full” when storage density (or availability) hits 85%, to allow for incoming arrivals.
 Fortunately, there is a wide variety of ways to place your inventory to help maximize your new warehouse rental space; however, it depends on your specific business’s processes.
 Expand upon the average mix of bulk storage and pallet racks.
-More modern methods of storage, such as across aisles, over work areas, and above docks should optimize usable square footage.
+More modern storage methods, such as across aisles, over work areas, and above docks should optimize usable square footage.

 Remove wasted space.
 Eliminating wasted space in your warehouse rental works hand-in-hand with new storage methods.
 Two examples of include (1) adjusting the width of each aisle to increase the number of aisles, therefore, increasing the amount of stock; and (2) observing and removing any obsolete inventory that is taking up valuable storage space.

 Let The Robert Weiler Company Be Your Columbus Warehouse Rental Tour Guide!

 Have you noticed that finding warehouse space for rent, lease, and sale is becoming more difficult?
 There is no doubt that industrial real estate has reached an all-time high.
 So, don’t leave your search to the luck of the draw!